eukaio/eukaio/README.md

-:computer: I'm a telecommunications engineering student and an AI enthusiast!
+:computer: I'm a telecommunications engineering and an AI enthusiast!

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2023 Goals: create a new project and find a new job.